Dorothy Mackaill

 Dorothy Mackaill (March 4, 1903 – August 12, 1990) was a British-American actress, most active during the silent-film era and into the pre-Code era of the early 1930s.

 Early life

-Born in Sculcoates, Kingston upon Hull in 1903 (although she later would claim 1904 or 1905 as her year of birth, including on her petition for naturalization as a United States citizen, giving 1904 as the year), Mackaill lived with her father after her parents separated when she was around eleven years old.
-She attended Thoresby Primary School.
-As a teenager, Mackaill ran away to London to pursue a stage career as an actress.
+Mackaill was born at 20 Newstead Street in the Dukeries, Kingston upon Hull, in 1903.
+She was raised by her father, who owned a dance academy, after her parents separated when she was around eleven years old.
+She attended nearby Thoresby Primary School, where she is commemorated with a blue plaque, and one of the four school houses is named after her.

+In one account of her teenage years, Mackaill ran away to London to pursue a stage career as an actress.
+Another version of this period of her life describes Mackaill as teaching a Saturday evening dancing class at her father's academy when her talent was recognised by visitors who persuaded her father to send her to London to learn elocution and dancing.
+This she did at the Thorne Academy of Dramatic Art and Dancing in Wigmore Hall, attending the first year of a two-year course before leaving to start her paid career.

-At age 16, she danced in Joybelles at London's Hippodrome and worked in Paris acting in a few minor Pathé films.
-She met a Broadway stage choreographer who persuaded her to migrate to New York City, where aged 17 she became active in the Ziegfeld Follies, dancing in his Midnight Frolic review.
+At age 16, Mackaill danced in Joybelles at London's Hippodrome and worked in Paris acting in a few minor Pathé films.
+She met a Broadway stage choreographer who persuaded her to migrate to New York City at 17, where she became active in the Ziegfeld Follies, dancing in his Midnight Frolic revue.